History and Theories of Socialism

 changes in recent years.
 It initially supported

-nationalization of some industries, but that ceased to
+nationalization of some industries, but that ceased to be true

 2.